 The Why Counts

 If you do now know why exactly you want to achieve your goal, you will not have the stamina to go after it.
-Don’t worry, I will lead you through the goal setting process now.
-I am sure you will find some inspiring story for yourself.
+Don’t worry, I will lead you through the goal-setting process now.
+I am sure you will find some inspiring stories for yourself.

 Set Your Own Goals

 Please take some time to do this exercise.
 You can also read through it and then come back.
 This will only work if you put some thought and especially pour your heart into it.
 This needs to be about yourself and not what you think others would like you to do.
 Do it on your own terms.

 If you want to go through a much more deep process, then consider reading the magnificent book “Find Your Why” by Simon Sinek.
 If you first want to learn the key concepts, then “Start with Why” is the place to start.
 You can also listen to his Ted Talk with over 50 Million views here.